glguy/irc-core/README.md

 * `/topic <topic>` - Change the topic for the current channel
 * `/ignore <nick>` - Toggle ignoring a user by nickname.
 * `/clear` - Clear all messages for the current channel
+* `/op` - Request ops from chanserv on the current channel

 Keyboard Shortcuts
 ==================